 This is done by studying a runner whose position p at time t is given by p(t) = t2.
-First there are calculations about average velocity in a time interval from a to a+h.
-It is noted that no matter what a or h are (the beginning point of the time interval and the length of time interval), the average velocity is 2a+h.
+First there are calculations for the average velocity in a time interval from a to a + h.
+It is noted that no matter what a or h are (the beginning point and the length of the time interval), the average velocity is 2a + h.

-Then, there are several numerical examples (as exercises) about the average velocity approaching a certain number when h gets smaller and smaller - and discussion about "instant velocity".
+Then, there are several numerical examples (as exercises) that show how the average velocity approaches a certain number when h gets smaller and smaller – and a discussion about "instant velocity".
 This is then tied to the slope of p at the given time.

 This is exactly the mathematical defition of derivative – used here for the special case of t2.

-I feel that taking a whole chapter to prove this point may cause the student to lose "forest from the trees" - and the teacher definitely needs to be aware of what the book is coming to in this chapter.
+I feel that taking a whole chapter to prove this point may cause the student to lose the "forest from the trees."
+The teacher definitely needs to be aware of what the book is coming to in this chapter.
 At this point it might be easier to go through the lessons quicker than one a day.

-- Chapter 4 is Integrating Linear Functions - this is done by shading and finding the area and then using the antiderivative (fundamental theorem of integral calculus).
+- Chapter 4 is Integrating Linear Functions.
+This is done by shading and finding the area, and then using the antiderivative (the fundamental theorem of integral calculus).

 - Chapter 5 - Differential Equations is about finding a function when its derivative is a linear function.
 It also has a few lessons on electrical circuits in the end.